 Hannah Cross started her professional career in the arts, working in the London Visual Arts Team at Arts Council England before becoming a private giving fundraiser at various art galleries in London.
 Eventually her interest in technology led her to change direction and retrain as a web developer.
 Currently she works for a growing start up called NearSt as a software engineer.

-Amrita Dhallu is a curator and researcher based across Liverpool and London.
-She provides support structures for emerging British artists through commissioning and creating peer-led networks.
-Her current research radically positions care, healing and wellbeing within arts education and exhibition-making in order for artists to re-think ways of professional development.
-She currently holds the post of Assistant Curator, International Art at Tate Modern, London, where she co-curated Lubaina Himid’s monographic exhibition in 2021.
+Amrita Dhallu is a curator and researcher based in London.
+She provides support structures for emerging British artists through commissioning, editorial projects, creating artistic networks and intergenerational learning spaces.
+Her current research examines ‘care’, spatial politics and ethno-futurist discourse within exhibition-making.
+She is Assistant Curator, International Art at Tate Modern, London, where she co-curated Lubaina Himid’s monographic exhibition in 2021.